SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Spectrum_analyzer_scripts_and_monitors/Working_with_spectrum_monitors.md

 1. In the *Alarm Recordings* section, customize the number of *Earlier traces* and *Future traces* to be stored when an alarm recording is created.
 When an alarm occurs, these may help operators to analyze the nature of the problem.

    > [!NOTE]
-   > To view an alarm recording for a spectrum monitor alarm, right-click the alarm in the Alarm Console and select *Open* and then *Spectrum recording*.
+   > To view an alarm recording for a spectrum monitor alarm, right-click the alarm in the Alarm Console and select *Open* > *Spectrum recording*.
 However, note that trace recordings are not available for cleared alarms.

 > [!NOTE]
 > To deactivate the monitor, at the top of the pane, clear the selection from *Enable this monitor*.